kianaa81/kianaa81/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a second-year student studying **Interactive and Design and Technology** at Saskatchewan Polytechnic in *Canada* 🇨🇦 I did many projects and created multiple websites during my years of study🤓📚 I often use JavaScript to code and develop websites, however, I’m familiar with other languages like PHP💻👩🏻‍💻 I’m currently at school learning more about coding, version control, and other exciting stuff about web development and web design!
+I am a graduate of **Interactive and Design and Technology** at Saskatchewan Polytechnic in *Canada* 🇨🇦 I did many projects and created multiple websites during my years of study🤓📚 I often use JavaScript to code and develop websites, however, I’m familiar with other languages like PHP, React, etc.💻👩🏻‍💻

 My journey to the world of technology just started and I’m eager to learn more and be better than before!🌠